stevencohn/OneMore/README.md

 1. Close OneNote if it is currently running
 2. Download the [latest installer from here](https://github.com/stevencohn/OneMore/releases/latest)
+3. Right-click the downloaded installer msi and choose Properties, then tick the Unblock box and click OK
-3. Run the installer
+4. Run the installer
-4. Run OneNote and enjoy
+5. Run OneNote and enjoy

 ---